 Shopping around at renewal is fundamental to finding better deals.
 Step one is to compare rates.

-If you plow those thousands of dollars in savings onto your mortgage, it could literally shave years off your amortization period.
+If you plow those savings back into paying down your mortgage, it could literally shave years off your amortization period.
 That means your mortgage is paid off sooner, and for less.

 There are sometimes good reasons to stay with the same lender.

 The first reason is convenience.
 Your existing lender doesn’t have to requalify you, so the renewal process is faster than if you were to switch to another company.